grpc/proposal/A66-otel-stats.md

 release version of the gRPC library, for example, "1.57.1".
 The instruments described above will be created from this meter.

-Users of the gRPC OpenTelemetry plugin will use the OTel SDK's MeterProvider to [control the views](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view) and customize the metrics that will be exported.
+Users of the gRPC OpenTelemetry plugin will use the OpenTelemetry SDK's MeterProvider to
+[control the views](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view)
+and customize the metrics that will be exported.